1996 Stanley Cup playoffs: (1) Detroit Red Wings vs. (2) Colorado Avalanche

-Stanley Cup Finals
+Stanley Cup Final

-Since the formation of the NHL in 1917 this was the only time to date that both teams competing in the Stanley Cup Finals made their first appearance.
+Since the formation of the NHL in 1917 this was the only time to date that both teams competing in the Stanley Cup Final made their first appearance.

 This was the first and to date only playoff series between these two teams.
-This was also the first Stanley Cup Finals ever played in the Deep South.
+This was also the first Stanley Cup Final ever played in a Southern state.
 Colorado made their first Finals appearance in their first season in Denver, this was the franchise's seventeenth season in the league, while Florida made their first Finals appearance in just their third season of existence.
 Colorado became the third NHL team to win the Stanley Cup following a relocation, and the first to do so in their inaugural season after relocation.
 This was the Panthers' last Finals appearance until 2023.
-The Avalanche swept the Panthers to win their first Stanley Cup title in franchise history.
+The Avalanche swept the Panthers to win not just their first Stanley Cup title in franchise history, but also the first major professional sports championship for the city of Denver.

 Playoff statistics

 Skaters

 These are the top ten skaters based on points.